 The child development centers within Berkeley Unified School District (BUSD) offer a full continuum of classroom settings for students who are determined via the IEP process to need special education classroom placements.
-We currently have four integrated classrooms (one at King Preschool, two at Hopkins, and one at Franklin Preschool), and six full inclusion classrooms (four at Franklin and two at King Preschool), though the type, location, and quantity of classrooms may change based on student needs.
+We currently have four integrated classrooms (one at King Preschool, two at Hopkins, and one at Franklin Preschool), and three full inclusion classrooms, though the type, location, and quantity of classrooms may change based on student needs.

 The Integrated classes are made up of roughly half typically developing students and half students with IEPs, with a maximum of 15 students.
 Students who benefit from this type of classroom are those whose IEP goals are best implemented in a setting with typical peers.
 A higher adult-to-child ratio allows for more individualized attention within the classroom.
 The staff include a Special Education Preschool Teacher and two Special Education Instructional Aides.